TryEnlight/tryenlight.github.io/_site/README.md

 If it's useful, it'll be posted on the site with of course, credit to you!

 - fork the repo
-- in the demo folder, make a folder w/ your project name
+- in the contribute folder, place your project files (demo/source) & the tutorial text
-- includes the files of the project & markdown tutorial :)
-- create a pull request & and it'll be up soon!
+- submit a pull request

 **or...**if you don't want to go through GitHub, you can email me your project+tutorial at hi@shamdasani.org